anbu-05/RISCV_project/others/UART-Timer-Interrupt_Rev3.md

 - picorv32's interrupt processing flow: ![[Pasted image 20251009210101.png]]
 - there is some confusing/incorrect working in the documentation, refer to around 10:20 in the video
 - grug huhler adds an additional library to his software side (the gcc compiler) that extends to his custom interrupt instructions

+- PicoRV32 uses custom IRQ instructions instead of the full privileged interrupt mechanism so that it's compact for small SoCs
+	- Toolchain/ABI assumptions: normal C code compiled with an ordinary toolchain won’t automatically include support for q-registers or `retirq`.
+Grug and the picoRV32 project provide assembler macros and samples so software can use them, but be careful if you try to compile arbitrary OS code or toolchain-generated ISR stubs.

+	- If you expect standard RISC-V trap behaviour (M-mode / S-mode vectors, etc.), it won’t match -picoRV32’s approach is different by design.